 Cigna Stem Cell Therapy Coverage Criteria and Medical Necessity Requirements 2025

-Cigna also points billing teams to Medical Coverage Policy 0118 — Bone, Cartilage and Ligament Graft Substitutes — for related procedures not addressed in MM 0552.
-If your team bills graft substitute procedures, pull Policy 0118 separately and review it alongside this one.
+Cigna also points billing teams to Medical Coverage Policy 0118 — Bone, Cartilage and Ligament Graft Substitutes — for related procedures outside this policy's scope.
+If your team bills graft substitutes alongside stem cell procedures, review Policy 0118 separately.

 Cigna Stem Cell Therapy Exclusions and Non-Covered Indications